nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## About This Guide

 This user guide is intended for any user of TAB.
-It provides instructions for installing TAB, and gives a detailed description of each feature available in TAB.
+It provides installation instructions to help get you started with using TAB, and gives detailed descriptions of the features available in TAB.

 **Navigation**